 Hove, who is a creative director and advertising enthusiast, created a post on the tweet that’s been shared 238 times and has nearly 30 comments on Facebook.
-Not bad for a couple days work.
+Not bad for a couple of days work.

-Yes, there are ifs, ands and buts related to every scenario in this post.
+Yes, there are ifs, ands, and buts related to every scenario in this post.
 But, in my book, these brands are doing something right for themselves and their customers.
 Around here, we call that a Nguyen-Nguyen situation.